 Nu-World is a company incorporated and domiciled in South Africa with subsidiaries in Australia, Brazil, Dubai, Hong Kong and Lesotho.
-The main business of Nu-World and its subsidiaries includes the importing, assembling, marketing and distribution of branded consumer goods including consumer electronics, hi-tech, small electrical appliances, white goods, liquor, furniture and PPE.
+The main business of Nu-World and its subsidiaries includes the importing, assembling, marketing and distribution of branded consumer goods.

-Operating results
+Operating review

-The Board is pleased to report satisfactory results for the year ended 31 August 2020 despite the extremely tough economic climate.
-General business conditions are challenging with consumer goods, sales volumes and profitability remaining under pressure during H2 2020.
-The Group increased the net asset value per share by 7,3% to R61.13 and generated cash from operations of R311,5 million.
+The Board presents disappointing results for the year ended 31 August 2022 due to the extremely tough global economic climate.
+General business conditions were challenging with consumer goods, sales volumes and profitability remaining under pressure for the entire FY 2022.